Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Introduction

 \begin{Question} How do we describe the relation between the choices of $(X,D)$ and $h:U^\vee \to \C^N$ in the context of mirror symmetry? \end{Question}

-Of course, even if we answer Question \ref{Question A}, it is not immediately clear why two spectral sequences should be isomorphic, particularly because they have very different natures.
-Indeed, the spectral sequence for the weight filtration is described in terms of the combinatorics of the compactification $(X,D)$ (a Čech-type sequence) while the perverse filtration is described in terms of a general flag.
+Of course, even if we answer Question \ref{Question A}, it is not immediately clear why the two spectral sequences should be isomorphic, particularly because they have very different natures.
+Indeed, the spectral sequence for the weight filtration is described in terms of the combinatorics of the compactification $(X,D)$ (a Čech-type sequence) while the perverse filtration is described in terms of a general flag (see Section \ref{sec:mirrorPW}).
 This leads to the following question:

 \begin{Question} Is there a combinatorial (Čech-type) description of the perverse Leray filtration?
-How does it appear in the context of mirror symmetry? \end{Question}

-The main goal of this paper is to answer these two questions.
-To do this, we will assume that $U$ admits a nice enough compactification $(X,D)$ whose mirror is well understood.
-A natural candidate is a Fano pair where $X$ is a smooth Fano manifold and $D$ is an anti-canonical divisor.
-When $D=D_{sm}$ is smooth, mirror symmetry of such Fano pairs has been studied extensively under the Fano/Landau-Ginzburg (Fano/LG) correspondence \cite{KKPHodgemirror}\cite{KKPbogomolov}.
-The mirror dual of the pair $(X,D_{sm})$ is a Landau-Ginzburg (LG) model, a pair $(Y, \mathsf{w}:Y \to \C)$ where $Y$ is a $n$-dimensional Calabi-Yau manifold\footnote{Here, $Y$ is the same with $U^\vee$.
-We use $Y$ to emphasize that we are studying the mirror symmetry of Fano pairs.} and $\mathsf{w}$ is a proper map called a Landau-Ginzburg potential.
-The Fano/LG correspondence also incorporates the mirror symmetry between two compact Calabi-Yau manifolds $D_{sm}$ and $Y_{sm}$, a generic fiber of $\mathsf{w}:Y \to \C$.
+How does it appear in the context of mirror symmetry? \end{Question} We will focus on the case when $U$ admits a compactification $(X,D)$ where $X$ is a smooth Fano manifold and $D$ is an anti-canonical divisor.
+Mirror symmetry of such a Fano pair has been studied extensively under the \textit{Fano/Landau-Ginzburg (Fano/LG) correspondence}\cite{KKPHodgemirror}\cite{KKPbogomolov}.\footnote{In this paper, we consider a Fano pair on the B-side and its dual LG model on the A-side.} The mirror dual of the pair $(X,D)$ is a Landau-Ginzburg (LG) model, a pair $(Y,\omega, \mathsf{w}:Y \to \C)$ where $Y$ is an $n$-dimensional Kähler Calabi-Yau manifold with the Kähler form $\omega$, and $\mathsf{w}$ is a holomorphic map that is a locally trivial fibration with smooth fibers near infinity.\footnote{Here, $Y$ is the same as $U^\vee$.
+We use $Y$ to emphasize that we are studying the mirror symmetry of Fano pairs.} The map $\sw:Y \to \C$ is called a \textit{LG potential} and its generic fiber, denoted by $Y_{sm}$, is expected to be mirror to the anti-canonical divisor $D$.
+One of the key features of the Fano/LG correspondence is the functoriality between mirror pairs $(X,\sw:Y \to \C)$ and $(D, Y_{sm})$, which would capture the mirror relation between $U$ and $Y$.
+These mirror relations are summarized in Table 1

-In this case, the homological mirror symmetry conjecture is formulated as a relative statement to capture mirror symmetries of $X$ and $D_{sm}$ as well.
-We will review the details in Section \ref{sec:Fano/LG}

-\begin{conj}(Relative HMS for the Fano pair $(X,D_{sm})$).
-Let $(X,D_{sm})$ be a Fano pair and $(Y, \sw:Y \to \C)$ be its mirror LG model.
-There is a commutative diagram of split-closed derived categories

-where $(i_*,i^*)$ are induced functors from the inclusion $i:D_{sm} \hookrightarrow X$ and $(\cup, \cap)$ are the restriction functor and Orlov's functor.
-Moreover, the diagram is expected to commute with the action of Serre functors. \end{conj}